DukeIsCreating/build-a-wheel/docs/index.md

 The easiest way I found to apply the 12" painter's tape to print bed glass:
 1. Unroll the tape sticky side up onto a *clean* work surface without cutting it off of the roll, enough to cover plus wrap about a half inch to an inch around the side of the print bed.
-1. Take the print bed glass, and line it up parallel with the tape.
+1. Take the print bed glass, and line it up upside side down parallel with the tape.
 Lower the end closest to the end of the tape onto the tape (leaving a half inch to an inch from the end), creating a hinge.
 1. Still holding the glass with one hand, pull the roll of tape taut.
 1. Lower the glass the rest of the way onto the tape with one swift motion.
 1. Cut the tape off of the roll, being sure to leave a half inch to an inch past the glass.